What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Gender Pronoun Adoption

 \subsubsection{Network Effects on Gender Pronouns.}

 In any social network, either online or offline, ideas, emotions, and behaviors can diffuse from one to another, a process known as social contagion \cite{christakis2013social,ferrara2015measuring,kramer2014experimental,rosenquist2011social,tsvetkova2014social,pachucki2011social,hodas2014simple,monsted2017evidence,ferrara2015quantifying}.
 Prior works have also shown that people who congregate in social communities share similar traits, interests, and tendencies, resulting in homophilic communities \cite{mcpherson2001birds,kossinets2009origins,bisgin2012study}.
 Putting network homophily and contagion together results in the social network effect \cite{vanderweele2013social}.
 In this work, we elicit social network effects from observable sharing activities, such as retweeting and mentioning other users who disclose gender pronouns.
-While it is preferable to use the follower/following relationships among users \cite{hodas2014simple,ferrara2015measuring}, this is not computationally feasible in practice given the rate limits set by the Twitter API with a dataset of this size.\footnote{\url{https://developer.twitter.com/en/docs/twitter-api/rate-limits\#v2-limits}} In lieu of the follower/following network, we use the retweet and mention networks under the assumption that the act of retweeting or mentioning can be treated as a form of a stronger, more explicit signal of social network exposure to peer influence as well as social endorsement \cite{boyd2010tweet,metaxas2015retweets}.
+While it is preferable to use the follower/following relationships among users \cite{hodas2014simple,ferrara2015measuring}, this is not computationally feasible in practice given Twitter API's rate limits.
+In lieu of the follower/following network, we use the retweet and mention networks under the assumption that the act of retweeting or mentioning can be treated as a form of a stronger, more explicit signal of social network exposure to peer influence as well as social endorsement \cite{boyd2010tweet,metaxas2015retweets}.